-Between 01 January 2022 and 31 January 2022, this order does not apply to children born in 2006 or later.
+The order does not apply to children under the age of 6.
 The order also does not apply to transport and logistics personnel in their duties or in travel related to their duties.
-Period of validity The order will be valid for the period 18 December 2021 - 31 January 2022.
+The order will be valid for the period 01 December 2021 - 31 December 2021.